willieLjohnson/liwatecblog/_posts/bestcommits.md

 ```

-In the ideal situation, all the commit messages are planned out ahead of time by creating a solid list of project tasks, deadlines, milestones, etc.
+Ideally, all the commit messages are planned in advance with a solid list of project tasks, deadlines, milestones, etc.

-This helped me understand it better: <https://examples.yourdictionary.com/imperative-sentence-examples.html>
+This helped me understand how to write them better: <https://examples.yourdictionary.com/imperative-sentence-examples.html>